 The Array Android app has been developed significantly that you have access to your data at your fingertips.

-You log in using the email and the password that you signed up for when you were created your Array account.
+When you open the app for the first time, you need to log in using the email and the password that you used when signing up when you were creating your Array account.

 Filling in a Form